D

 Nyaruka!
 Typing practice software for Rwanda

-In a hope for better IT education for students who have never seen a computer in their life
+In the hope of providing a better IT education for students who have never seen a computer in their lives.

 Summary

-I collaborated with a developer and an artist to design and build the typing practice software.
-I took further actions to distribute it to all Rwandan schools and gave actual lectures to students.
+I collaborated with a developer and an artist to design and build this typing practice software.
+I then led the effort to distribute it to schools across Rwanda and personally delivered lectures to students.

 Key roles